ZachIsAGardner/Zeef/StyleGuide.md

 # Style Guide #

+## General ##

 * Methods and related are written with the left bracket on the same line as the declaration
 ```
 void Method() {
+    if (loveIsReal) {
         // Do something
     }
+}
 ```

-* Namespaces and classes get a space after declaration
+* Namespaces and classes get a return after declaration
 ```
-namespace Namespace {
+namespace SomeNamespace {

-    public class Class {
+    public class SomeClass {

         // Class stuff
     }
 }
 ```

-* Namespaces are seperated between standard c# and unity namespaces, and project and framework namespaces
+* Namespaces are seperated between standard c# and unity unity namespaces, and project and framework namespaces
 ```
 using System;
 using UnityEngine;